Transformer types: Small-signal transformer

 Moving coil phonograph cartridges produce a very small voltage.
-For this to be amplified with a reasonable signal-noise ratio usually requires a transformer to convert the voltage to the range of the more common moving-magnet cartridges.
+A transformer may be used to convert the voltage to the range of the more common moving-magnet cartridges.

-Microphones may also be matched to their load with a small transformer, which is mu-metal shielded to minimise noise pickup.
-These transformers are less widely used today, as transistorized buffers are now cheaper.
+Microphones may also be matched to their load with a small transformer that is shielded with mu-metal to minimise noise pickup.

 Interstage and coupling transformer

 In a push–pull amplifier, an inverted signal is required and can be obtained from a transformer with a center-tapped winding, used to drive two active devices in opposite phase.
 These phase splitting transformers are not much used today.

 Other types

 Transactor

 A transactor is a combination of a transformer and a reactor.
 A transactor has an iron core with an air-gap, which limits the coupling between windings.

 Hedgehog

 Hedgehog transformers are occasionally encountered in homemade 1920s radios.
 They are homemade audio interstage coupling transformers.

 Enameled copper wire is wound round the central half of the length of a bundle of insulated iron wire (e.g., florists' wire), to make the windings.
 The ends of the iron wires are then bent around the electrical winding to complete the magnetic circuit, and the whole is wrapped with tape or string to hold it together.